lukasjones/support_hero/README.md

 * You are running the app in California.
 The apps scheduling takes into account California holidays.
 * You do not want to schedule users on the weekends.
 * Only one person is scheduled per day.
 * You must wait for someone to accept or deny a swap request before you can ask for another on the same date.
+This is to prevent users from asking everyone on the team to swap at once.

 ## Getting Started

-(assuming you have Ruby > 2.0.0 , Git and Rails > 4.0.0 installed)
+(assuming you have Ruby >= 2.0.0 , Git and Rails > 4.0.0 installed)

 1. git clone https://github.com/lukasjones/support_hero.git
 2. cd support_hero